mastering-js/masteringjs.io/tutorials/fundamentals/remove-last-char.md

 ## Be More Precise

-With `replace()`, you can specify if the last character should be removed depening on what it is with a regular expression.
+With `replace()`, you can specify if the last character should be removed depending on what it is with a regular expression.
+For example, suppose you want to remove the last character only if the last character is a number.
+You can use `.replace(/\d$/, '')` as shown below.

 ```javascript
 // For a number, use \d$.